Dietrich Enns: Detroit Tigers

 On December 15, 2024, Enns announced he had agreed to a minor league contract with the Detroit Tigers on Instagram.
 On January 7, 2025, he formally signed with the team.
 In 14 starts for the Triple-A Toledo Mud Hens, Enns logged a 2–2 record and 2.89 ERA with 71 strikeouts across 62 1/3 innings pitched.
 The Tigers selected Enns' contract on June 26, and named him the starting pitcher for that day.
 In his first MLB game since September of 2021, he pitched five shutout innings against the Athletics, and earned the win.
 In seven appearances (two starts) for Detroit, Enns compiled a 1-1 record and 5.60 ERA with 15 strikeouts across 17 2/3 innings pitched.

 Baltimore Orioles

 On July 31, 2025, Enns was designated for assignment by the Tigers.
-He was traded later that same day to the Baltimore Orioles for cash considerations.
+He was traded later that same day to the Baltimore Orioles in exchange for cash considerations.
+Enns made 17 appearances down the stretch for Baltimore, compiling a 2-2 record and 3.14 ERA with 34 strikeouts and two saves across 28 2/3 innings pitched.

+Enns pitched in 13 games for Baltimore in 2026, logging a 3-0 record and 3.94 ERA with 13 strikeouts over 16 innings of work.
+On May 26, 2026, Enns was designated for assignment by the Orioles.
+He cleared waivers and was sent outright to the Triple-A Norfolk Tides on May 31.